Enrollment and eligibilityHow to switch from Original Medicare to Medicare Advantage

 Some of the factors that can affect Medicare Advantage premiums include:

-- The federal government pays the private insurance companies that offer Medicare Advantage plans a flat monthly fee to cover the cost of each member's healthcare coverage.3
+- The federal government pays the private insurance companies that offer Medicare Advantage plans a flat monthly fee to cover the cost of each member's healthcare coverage.

-- Many Medicare Advantage plans offer highly effective disease management programs that help keep members out of the hospital, further reducing costs.4
+- Many Medicare Advantage plans offer highly effective disease management programs that help keep members out of the hospital, further reducing costs.

 - If the plan ends up spending less than the flat fee it gets from the government, it can pass the savings to members by lowering the monthly premium to zero or providing additional benefits not offered by Original Medicare, such as routine vision care.

-- Having a pre-existing condition does not prevent you from signing up for Medicare Advantage, unless you are on dialysis for end stage renal disease.5
+- Having a pre-existing condition does not prevent you from signing up for Medicare Advantage, unless you are on dialysis for end stage renal disease.

 - Unlike Original Medicare, Medicare Advantage plans have a yearly limit on how much you pay out-of-pocket.
-In 2016, that limit was $6,700 for in network services, although plans can choose to set it lower than the maximum allowed by Medicare.6
+In 2019, that limit was $6,700 for in-network services, although plans can choose to set it lower than the maximum allowed by Medicare.

-Maximum out-of-pocket only applies to Part A/B services.
+Maximum out-of-pocket limits only apply to Part A and Part B services.
 The prescription drug portion of the plan has total out-of-pocket costs, where the member has cost-sharing responsibility.
 Also unlike Original Medicare, you can't use a Medicare Supplement insurance policy to cover your out-of-pocket costs in a Medicare Advantage plan.

 See plans in your area